 These guidelines should already be directing the way you behave in paid-for marketing such as direct mail and advertising.
 And if you stick to them you are unlikely to fall foul of the broader legal obligations of marketing — such as Unfair Trading Regulations, Distance Selling Regulations and the Data Protection Act.

-The CAP code guidance was extended in March 2011 to cover your own online marketing communications including those on your firm’s website, as well as marketing messages on other non-paid for space under your control such as social networking sites.
+The CAP code guidance was extended in March 2011 to cover online marketing communications including those on your firm’s website, as well as marketing messages on other non-paid for space under your control such as social networking sites.

 “Most small firms are already compliant, and if they follow the principles of the CAP code — to be legal, decent, honest and truthful — in their marketing, they have nothing to worry about,” says Siân Croxon, partner at law firm DLA Piper.